A coupled cluster framework for electrons and phonons: Equations for the EOM sigma vector

 The approach we have taken is to separately generate the different sectors of the similarity transformed Hamiltonian, $\bar{H}$.
 We first generate the equations for

 for all relevant $\mu$ and $\nu$.
 Next we generate equations for the different sectors of the configuration-interaction-like sigma vector as

 Finally, these equations are manually optimized for memory usage and computation time.
 This process of generating separately the equations for the relevant blocks of $\bar{H}$ closely mirrors optimal implementations of EOM which greatly simplifies the optimization process.
+The unoptimized equations are avaible on github.\cite{Note3}.